SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ## Expressions and Functions for Conditions

-- So, such control structures are executed depending on conditions as specified above: `... num = 2 ...` - a [logical expression](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlogical_expression_glosry.htm).
+- Control structures are executed depending on conditions as specified above: `... num = 2 ...` - a [logical expression](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlogical_expression_glosry.htm).
 - Control structures are generally controlled by logical expressions that define conditions for [operands](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenoperand_glosry.htm).
 - The result of such an expression is either true or false.
 - Logical expressions are either single [relational expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrelational_expression_glosry.htm) or expressions combined from one or more logical expressions with Boolean operators like `NOT`, `AND` and `OR`.